Ma Gui (martial artist): Teaching increases in old age

 While still highly conservative in his teaching, Ma Gui began to teach more openly to students in his seventies after his lumber business began to fail and he needed financial support.

-Among the prominent students whom Ma Gui taught in his later years were Li Shao'an (1888–1982), and his business partner Liu Wanchuan (1905–1993),Wu-style t'ai chi ch'uan master Wang Peisheng (1919–2004), and Liu Hung Chieh (1905–1986).
+Among the prominent students whom Ma Gui taught in his later years were Li Shao'an (1888–1982), and his business partner Liu Wanchuan, Wu-style tai chi master Wang Peisheng, and Liu Hung Chieh (1905–1986).

 In his advanced age, Ma Gui also imparted special teachings from Dong Haichuan on meditation and energy work, including Dong's special "internal dantian" practice.
 According to Liu Hung Chieh's student Bruce Frantzis, "Ma Shr Ching told Liu how Dong had taught.
 Dong frequently would sit with his eyes closed, describe every motion Ma was making, and tell him to adjust it one way or another.
 Dong used to sit and meditate for hours every day.
 The basis of his martial power, at least according to Ma, was at least as much due to his sitting practices, which were pure Taoist meditation, as to his martial arts techniques."

 Ma Gui continued to train extremely hard well into his golden years and for sparring was said to favor the triple chuanzhang (spearing palm), another famous technique that Ma Gui perfected.
 According to Li Baohua, "When Ma Gui was in his 80s he would still train the triple chuanzhang.
 To Liu Wanchuan, watching from the side, Ma Gui's body looked very light, as if his feet did not even touch the ground."